strandjs/SOC_Analyst_Labs/courseFiles/Lab_02-toolsAndPlatforms/toolsAndPlatforms.md

 # Security Tools & Foundational Platforms
 **Security tools and foundational platforms** are the core technologies used to detect, investigate, and respond to cyber threats.
-These include tools that collect and analyze data from endpoints, networks, and systems to provide visibility into suspicious activity.
+These include tools that collect and analyze data from endpoints, networks, and systems to provide visibility into suspicious activity
 <br><br>

 Categories of Security Tools